Remote Method Invocation in Java

 Step 1: Defining the remote interface

-The first thing to do is to create an interface which will provide the description of the methods that can be invoked by remote clients.
+The first thing to do is to create an interface that will provide the description of the methods that can be invoked by remote clients.
 This interface should extend the Remote interface and the method prototype within the interface should throw the RemoteException.

 Step 2: Implementing the remote interface